Biography – The Rainband, the story so far…

 Liam Gallagher has also endorsed The Rainband, along with many music journalists across the board.

-And their successes have continued – The Rainband were also hand-picked by O2 as Rising Stars for the British Music Awards – and have played part in raising £25,000 for charity with a top ten single (indie charts).
+And their successes have continued – The Rainband were also hand-picked by O2 as Rising Stars for the British Music Awards – and have played part in raising £25,000 for charity with a top ten indie chart single.

-The Rainband are currently working at their highly anticipated debut album which is set to be released this autumn and with a first excerpt out early July , and are preparing for a string of major dates including appearances as Paolo Nutini’s Special Guests on his European tour this summer.
+The Rainband are currently working at their highly anticipated debut album which is set to be released later this year and with a first excerpt out early July , and are preparing for a string of major dates including appearances at the Isle of Wight Festival and dates in Spain and Italy.

 The band hit the studio in early 2012, firstly recording the soundtrack to independent film ‘Plenty More Fish In The Sea’.
 They were then booked to play at the British MotoGP at Silverstone following the success of the HMV Ritz gig.
 After reading an article about a newly formed foundation set up for MotoGP star Marco Simoncelli (who lost his life at the Malaysian GP in 2011) the band decided to write and record their next single as a tribute to Marco and in aid of the Simoncelli Foundation.
 A meeting with the Simoncelli family in Italy was arranged and the family agreed to the request.